galaxyproject/training-material/topics/statistics/tutorials/practical-deep-learning-with-pytorch/tutorial.md

 title: "Practical deep learning with PyTorch"
 level: Intermediate
 requirements:
--
-  type: "internal"
+  - type: "internal"
     topic_name: data-science
     tutorials:
       - python-basics
       - python-warmup-stat-ml
--
-  type: "internal"
+  - type: "internal"
     topic_name: statistics
     tutorials:
       - intro-to-ml-with-python
       - neural-networks-with-python
 questions:
+  - What are tensors and how do they differ from NumPy arrays?
+  - How do you handle datasets and create data loaders in PyTorch?
+  - What is the difference between a loss function and an optimizer?
+  - What is the basic structure of a training loop in PyTorch?
-- to do
+  - How do activation functions introduce non-linearity into neural networks?
+  - What is the difference between a validation set and a test set?
 objectives:
   - Understanding tensors
   - Handling data using Dataset and DataLoader
   - Learning the concepts of a loss function and an optimizer
   - Discovering the basic training loop
   - Learning the concepts of an activation function
   - Training a simple fully-connected neural network
 time_estimation: 1H
 redirect_from:
   - /topics/statistics/tutorials/deep-learning-without-gai-with-python/tutorial.md
 key_points:
   - Tensors are like NumPy arrays but with GPU acceleration and automatic differentiation.
   - PyTorch provides a Dataset class to handle data and a DataLoader class to load data in batches.
   - The train loop consists of forward pass, loss calculation, backward pass, and optimization.
   - Activation functions introduce non-linearity into the model.
 contributions:
   authorship:
     - ralfg
 tags:
   - elixir
   - ai-ml
 priority: 4
 notebook:
   language: python
   pyolite: true
 ---

 > <agenda-title></agenda-title>
 >
 > In this tutorial, we will cover:
 >
 > 1. TOC
 >    {:toc}
 >
-{: .agenda}
+> {: .agenda}

 # Neural networks with PyTorch

 PyTorch is compiled in different versions for different systems.
 When working locally, check out the PyTorch [Get Started Guide](https://pytorch.org/get-started/locally/) to install PyTorch with the appropriate CUDA version for your system.

 ```python
 import torch